wie1900/REL/README.md

 |   |   |   |   PdfController.php
 |   |   |   |   RevController.php
 ```
-The application uses SQLite and the database files (used database.sqlite and backup file database_backup.sqlite) are located in the database folder:
+The application uses SQLite and the database files (used database.sqlite and database_backup.sqlite) are located in the database folder:
 ```
 +---app
 |